FerGutierrez/Pixel-Gauge/README.md

 Pixel-Gauge
 ===========

-Online measurment tool for distances in pixels.
+Measurment tool for distances in pixels inside websites.
+Originally is just supposed to be a snippet, so if you paste it in a site you are working on, or in jsfiddle,bin,...you can portotype a bit faster.